Feature Articles: Food, Fitness and Cooking and Produce

 MU Extension also offers information on growing vegetables and fruits, managing common problems like what diseases and insect infestations to watch for, and maintenance like pruning fruit trees and thinning carrot seedlings.
 Go to the MU Extension website and search for what you are interested in, such as “growing tomatoes,” and you will find an assortment of publications that are available.

 There is even an online resource and app for identifying weeds.
 Simply go to weedid.missouri.edu, select the characteristics of the weed and pick from the list that comes up.
 The descriptions include photos to help confirm identification.
 Once the weed is clearly identified, control measures can be focused on that particular weed.
-This tool is available as an app at the Apple App or Google Play Stores for iPhone, iPad or Android devices.
+This tool is available as an app in iTunes or Google Play for iPhone, iPad or Android devices.

 Once the produce is ripening, MU Extension has information and specialists who can help understand how and when to harvest, store, use and preserve it.
 Seasonal and Simple is an Extension publication that tells you where to find produce (with a guide to Missouri’s Farmers Markets), as well as selecting, preparing and storing fresh fruits and vegetables found in Missouri.
 The Seasonal and Simple guide can be purchased or you can utilize the free online resource at seasonalandsimple.info.
 This guide is also available as a free app for iPhone or Android devices.